Property Management Blog

 • Lease Dates: The lease start date, end date, and any renewal or extension terms.

-• Lease Modifications: Any changes or amendments made to the lease after the initial agreement.
+• Lease Modifications: Any changes or amendments made to the lease after the initial agreement with landlords.

 • Other Financial Obligations: This could include late fees, utility payment responsibilities, and association dues if applicable.